binary-torch/machine-vision-workshop/README.md

 This repository contains the materials of the first two days (out of 6 days) of our ```Machine Vision Workshop```.

-For more information about the workshop, please download the brochure: http://binary-torch.com/workshops/machine-vision
+For more information about the workshop:

+http://binary-torch.com/workshops/machine-vision